opensearch-project/OpenSearch/CONTRIBUTING.md

 Ugh!
 Bugs!

 A bug is when software behaves in a way that you didn't expect and the developer didn't intend.
 To help us understand what's going on, we first want to make sure you're working from the latest version.
-Please make sure you're testing against the [latest version](Add REANAMEME Link).
+Please make sure you're testing against the [latest version](http://RENAMEME-link.org)

-Once you've confirmed that the bug still exists in the version, you'll want to check to make sure it's not something we already know about.
-You can see all of our open issues here (RENAMEME link).
+Once you've confirmed that the bug still exists in the version, you'll want to check to make sure it's not something we already know about on the [open issues GitHub page](http://RENAMEME-link.org).

-If you've upgraded to the latest version and you can't find it our open issues list, then you'll need to tell us how to reproduce it.
+If you've upgraded to the latest version and you can't find it in our open issues list, then you'll need to tell us how to reproduce it.
 To make the behavior as clear as possible, please provided your steps as `curl` commands which we can copy and paste into a terminal to run it locally, for example:

 ```sh
 # delete the index